mozilla/zamboni/docs/api/topics/langpacks.rst

 .. _langpack-response-label:
 .. http:get:: /api/v2/langpacks/(string:uuid)/

     Returns a single langpack.
-If the request is authenticated and the user has the ``LangPacks:%``, inactive langpacks can be returned.
+If the request is authenticated and the user has the ``LangPacks:%`` permission, inactive langpacks can be returned.

     :param uuid: Unique identifier for this langpack.